cloner174/EvaluateModels/README.md

     mae_dict = {1: 0.1, 2: 0.15, 10: 0.2}
     evaluator.plot_mae_over_time(mae_dict)

+## Mistakes and Corrections

+To err is human, and nobody likes a perfect person!
+If you come across any mistakes or if you have questions, feel free to raise an issue or submit a pull request.
+Your contributions to improving the content are highly appreciated.
+Please refer to GitHub contributing guidelines for more information on how to participate in the development.

 # Contact Information

 For further inquiries or contributions, feel free to reach out through the following channels: